-If you make this eggless chocolate chip cookies recipe, I would really appreciate a review!
+If you make these eggless chocolate chip cookies, I would really appreciate a review!
 You can find me on Instagram, Facebook, and Pinterest.
 I would love for you to follow along!
 For more ideas, check out these Dessert Recipes.

 Get the Recipe: Eggless Chocolate Chip Cookies